columnflow/columnflow/docs/user_guide/plotting.md

 overview to all plotting parameters is given in the [Plotting tasks](../task_overview/plotting.md).
 In the following, a few exemplary task calls are given to present the usage of our plotting parameters, using the {py:class}`~columnflow.tasks.plotting.PlotVariables1D` task.
+Most paramaters are shared between the different plotting tasks.
+The most important changes regarding the task parameters are discussed in separate sections for each type of plotting task.

 Per default, the ```PlotVariables1D``` task creates one plot per variable with all Monte Carlo processes being included